pdgetrf/arktos-bug-bash/README.md

 ## Get Certs

 Call Peng for them.
-No, seriously, call Peng.
+OKay, email works too.

 You will get a tar file that contains the certs for two users, admin and john.
 Also it contains the kubeconfig file and server-ca.crt.
 Untar all of these files to /tmp.
 Here's an example for a tenant "toyota"